nbarrios1337/nbarrios1337/README.md

 ---

 I'm a Software Engineer and Aspiring Open Source Contributor, interested in developer tooling and software optimization.
-I ahve 3+ years of experience with modern C++, with plenty of experience implementing build systems and developer tooling.
+I have 3+ years of experience with modern C++, with plenty of experience implementing build systems and developer tooling.

 I graduated with a combined BS/MS in Computer Science, focused on High-Performance Computing and Massively Parallel Systems.